 If you’re sexually active, practicing safe sex is always the way to go.
 After all, the risk of catching a sexually transmitted disease (STD) should always be on your radar.
-Bacteria, yeast, parasites, and viruses can all cause STDs that are usually passed on through sexual contact.1 And while you might feel you’ve been careful, did you know that innocent kissing can also spread STDs?
+Bacteria, yeast, parasites, and viruses can all cause STDs that are usually passed on through sexual contact.1 So, can you get an STD from kissing?
+Yes, you can.

 Don’t panic just yet, though!
 According to the Washington State Department of Health, it’s still rare to get most STDs by kissing.2 But even if the chances are slim, it never hurts to be cautious.
 So here’s the lowdown on STDs that you need to watch out for while kissing.

 4 STDs That You Can Get From Kissing

 First up is herpes, an STD caused by the herpes simplex virus (HSV).
 There’s a good chance you’re familiar with HSV type 1 or oral herpes.
 This kind usually causes those pesky cold sores on the lips.
 HSV type 2 is genital herpes, which shows up